Discrete turn strategies emerge in information-limited navigation: Conclusion

-For our stated problem, the optimal solution is to steer in the direction of $\theta=0$, the red line in Figure \ref{fig:Performance-of-steering-vs-tumbles}.
-This could be interpreted as evidence for the high value of directional information, which is even greater in three dimensions.
+For our stated problem, the optimal solution is to steer in the direction of $\theta=0$, the red line in Figure \ref{fig:Performance-2D}.
+This could be interpreted as evidence for the high value of directional information.
 But it's not entirely clear that we should directly compare the information rate of such steering strategies to the others.
 If a limited information rate is a proxy for sensor noise, then it is difficult to imagine a sensor giving directional and undirected information with equal ease.
-For instance with a bilateral pair of sensors , the difference will be a noisy directional measure, while the sum will be less-noisy but non-directional.
-The phase diagram of strategies in this instance is unknown.
+For instance with a bilateral pair of sensors, the difference will be a noisy directional measure, while the sum will be less-noisy but non-directional.
+The phase diagram of optimal strategies in this instance is unknown.

+Aside from its biological relevance, our model is an unusual control theory problem in that it permits an exact solution for the steering rate $\mu(\theta)$ for any information rate.
+The well-studied regime there is small deviations from $\theta=0$, high information rate $i$, but our solution still holds in the opposite limit where the agent often makes full circles (as in figure \refsub{fig:Numerical-2D}E).
+We hope to present a proof that this strategy saturates a nonlinear performance bound soon \citet{leighton2026information}.

 It is a limitation of our model that we do not consider time-dependent or memory-based strategies, which are used by many real microorganisms.
 At the simplest level, bacteria don't measure $\theta$, but get a signal proportional to $\cos\theta$ from the derivative of attractant concentration along their path.
 This involves storing knowledge about the past for a time of order $1/D_{r}$ \citet{strong1998adaptation,clark2005bacterial,celani2010bacterial}.
-Similarly, real bacteria which using run-reverse strategy know whether their motion is forward or backward, since these directions correspond to clockwise/counter-clockwise flagellar rotation \citet{son2013bacteria}.
 Many microorganisms swim in spirals in three dimensions \citet{battista2014geometrical}; this strategy could, using memory, gather information about spatial variations perpendicular to their track.
-In some situations \emph{C. elegans} performs a ``weathervane'' motion \citet{iino2009parallel}, which could similarly leverage memory to measure spatial gradients.
-We will explore strategies which rely on memory in future work.
+In some situations \emph{C. elegans} performs a weathervane motion \citet{iino2009parallel}, which could similarly leverage memory to measure spatial gradients.
+We plan to explore strategies which rely on memory in future work.